dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

      if nextValidation < nextPrelimExecution                 # schedule validation j := nextValidation.increment() ; if j >= nextPrelimExecution, go back to loop
-         re-read tx-j read-set
+         re-read TXj read-set
-         if read-set differs from original read-set of the latest tx-j execution mark the tx-j write-set ABORTED
+         if read-set differs from original read-set of the latest TXj execution mark the TXj write-set ABORTED
              nextValidation.setMin(j+1)
              goto execute